Did you know that?

 You can get to the city center from Amsterdam International airport by taxi, by train, or by bus.
 The fastest way to get to the city center is to hire a taxi from the airport.
 Although it is quite pricey compared to the other two options (it costs about 40 €), it is a fast way to get to the city center, as it will get you to your destination in just 15-20 minutes.

 An equally fast, but much cheaper way to get to the city from the airport is the train.
 There is a railway station located right under the airport.
-From there, you can catch a train to the center (trains pass about 10 times per hour) from platforms 1, 2, and 3.
+From there, you can take the train to the center (trains pass about 10 times per hour) from platforms 1, 2, and 3.
 The train will get you to Amsterdam Central Station in 20 minutes for 5.50 €.

 The train is a great way to get to Amsterdam if you’re traveling from Europe.
 Amsterdam Centraal Station welcomes trains from several European cities, like London, Paris, Berlin, Düsseldorf, Copenhagen, Moscow, Munich, Prague, and many other cities.
 The most popular train itineraries to Amsterdam are from London to Amsterdam and from Paris to Amsterdam.
 The route from London to Amsterdam is served by the Eurostar rail company.
 There are about 13 train itineraries per day and the journey lasts for just 7 hours.
 If you book early, you can find tickets for as little as 40 €.

 If you’re visiting Amsterdam for the first time, the best area to stay is Oude Centrum (Old Center), the oldest area in Amsterdam.
-This area is central, located very close to the city’s main attractions as well as to shops, restaurants, and nightclubs.
-In Oude Centrum, you’ll find several cute neighborhoods, like Dam, Jordaan, and De Wallen, and numerous accommodations.
+This area is central, located very close to the city’s main points of interest as well as to shops, restaurants, and nightclubs.
+In Oude Centrum, you’ll find several cute neighborhoods, like Dam, Jordaan, and De Wallen, and many hotels.

-If you’re searching for the perfect base for sightseeing and museum-hopping, Oud Zuid (Old South) is the perfect option.
+If you’re searching for the perfect base for sightseeing and museum-hopping, Oud Zuid (Old South) is your best bet.
 Living up to its moniker, “Museum Quarter”, Oud Zuid is home to some of the city’s best museums, like the Van Gogh Museum, Rijksmuseum, and Stedelijk Museum of Modern Art.
 What’s more, Oud Zuid is considered an up-scale district, which you can definitely tell from the stunning houses, expensive restaurants, designer shops, and chic boutiques.
 It’s an excellent place to stay if you’re not on a tight budget!

 The best area in Amsterdam for bustling nightlife is De Pijp (The Pipe).
 This hip area has a strong cultural character and is a go-to for entertainment.
 De Pijp overflows with cozy cafes, sophisticated bars, restaurants that specialize in food from every corner of this world, and local pubs.
 In De Pijp, you’ll also find the Albert Cuyp Market, an iconic open-air market (the biggest in Europe) with over 260 market stalls.